 Denial Bay (2nd Hole)

-Nullarbor’s 405-yard par second hole is named Denial Bay, which is the eighteenth at Ceduna.
-And, at only 100-yards, this well could be the shortest distance between any 2 holes on the Nullarbor!
+Nullarbor’s 370-meter (405-yard) par 4 second hole is named Denial Bay, which is the eighteenth at Ceduna.
+And, at only 100 meters, this well could be the shortest distance between any 2 holes on the Nullarbor!

 We have played many sand greens in our golf travels, so I knew that I would need to hit my 15-foot putt for par hard.
 Striking it vigorously, it quickly stopped a good 5 feet short!